-- If you use a cat cage or any other type of lidded basket or cage you will need to sterilise this with hospital strength bleach after you have finished using it.
-If the hedgehog is only in your care for a short time temporarily a cardboard box can then be destroyed saving sterilisation.
-Likewise any blankets used must also be sterilised, so ideally use old blankets/jerseys for warmth that you don't mind throwing away.
+- If you use a cat carrier, or any other type of lidded basket, you will need to sterilise this with hospital strength bleach after you have finished using it.
+If the hedgehog is only in your care for a short time, a cardboard box can then be destroyed, saving sterilisation.
+Likewise, any blankets used must also be sterilised, so ideally use old blankets/jerseys for warmth that you don't mind throwing away.

 Now contact a Hedgehog Rescue Centre for advice:

 Please phone Lynn for advice on caring for hedgehogs.

 New Zealand Wide

 Hedgehog Haven – Peg Loague